CHH/SimplePhar/README.markdown

 When `compile.phar` is invoked, it looks for a file named `Pharfile` in the `target` directory.
 If no `target` is given, the script looks in the current working directory for the `Pharfile` This file is written in a `php.ini` style syntax.
-Let's take a look at SimplePhar's `Pharfile`
+Let's take a look at SimplePhar's `Pharfile`:

 ```ini
 dist_path    = "bin/compile.phar"